Golliwog: In culture

+Food and confectionary branding

 In Australia a chocolate-flavoured Golliwog biscuit was made by Guests Biscuits from the mid 1950s until November 1962 when the brand merged with Arnott's.
 The name was changed to Scalliwag in the mid-1990s, however the biscuits remained the same shape.
 The product was discontinued by the late 1990s, though they made a brief reappearance in 2010.